-In just under 6 months, customer rather than suppliers will need to account for VAT.
+Customers rather than suppliers will need to account for VAT.
 These changes won’t come as a shock to most as the construction industry is renowned for VAT fraud.

 Post new rules, certain customers/contractors will be liable to account to HMRC for VAT in respect of those purchases rather than the supplier (the ‘reverse charge’).
 Currently a subcontractor is responsible for charging VAT to HMRC on supplies to main contractors.
 An equivalent VAT deduction can also be claimed by the main contractor subject to the normal rules of VAT recovery.